LEKA:LLM-Enhanced Knowledge Augmentation: Experiments

 \section{Experiments}

 In this section, we present four experiments to demonstrate the effectiveness and impacts of the \model.
-First, we compare the performance of the \model against several baseline methods on four downstream tasks.
+First, we compare the \model against several baseline methods on four downstream tasks.
 Second, we present the correlations between several target domains and their retrieved source domains.
-Finally, we discuss the reason for the improvement of performance.
+Finally, we discuss the reason for performance improvement.